nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

 - JKSV is a save manager, it can dump and restore saves from/to your system.
 For more information, see [Save Management](../../extras/save_management.md)

-- FTPD is a ftp tool for connecting your Switch's sd card wirelessly to your pc.
-Tools like WinSCP can connect to your switch on `(ip of switch):5000`
+- FTPD is a ftp tool for connecting your Switch's microSD card wirelessly to your PC.
+Tools like WinSCP can connect to your Switch on `(ip of Switch):5000`

 - NX-Shell is a file explorer for the Switch.
 You can move files, listen to mp3's, view images etc.

 - NXThemeInstaller is a theme installer app.
 See the [Theming section of our guide](../../extras/theming.md) for more information

-If you wish to install more homebrew apps, place them (`.nro` files) in the `switch` folder on your SD card.
+If you wish to install more homebrew apps, place them (`.nro` files) in the `switch` folder on your microSD card.

 ### **Installing Android/Linux**

-If you've partitioned your SD card for preparation of Android/Linux earlier, you can continue with the installation of Android/Linux here with the guides below:
+If you've partitioned your microSD card for preparation of Android/Linux earlier, you can continue with the installation of Android/Linux here with the guides below:

 [Android installation guide :material-arrow-right:](../../extras/installing_android.md){ .md-button .md-button--primary } [Linux installation guide :material-arrow-right:](../../extras/installing_linux.md){ .md-button .md-button--primary }